Language revitalization: Health benefits of language revitalization

 Language revitalisation has been linked to increased health outcomes for Indigenous Australian communities involved in reclaiming traditional language.
 Benefits range from improved mental health for community members, increasing connectedness to culture, identity, and a sense of wholeness.
 Indigenous languages are a core element in the formation of identity, providing pathways for cultural expression, agency, spiritual and ancestral connection.
 Connection to culture is considered to play an important role in childhood development, and is a UN convention right.

 Colonisation and subsequent linguicide carried out through policies such as those that created Australia's Stolen Generations have damaged this connection.
 It has been proposed that language revitalization may play an important role in countering intergenerational trauma that has been caused.
 Researchers at the University of Adelaide and South Australian Health and Medical Research Institute have found that language revitalisation of Aboriginal languages is linked to better mental health.
 One study in the Barngarla Community in South Australia has been looking holistically at the positive benefits of language reclamation, healing mental and emotional scars, and building connections to community and country that underpin wellness and wholeness.
 The study identified the Barngarla peoples' connection to their language as a strong component of developing a strong cultural and personal identity; the people are as connected to language as they are to culture, and culture is key to their identity.
 Some proponents claim that language reclamation is a form of empowerment and builds strong connections with community and wholeness.

 Criticism

-John McWhorter has argued that programs to revive indigenous languages will almost never be very effective because of the practical difficulties involved.
-He also argues that the death of a language does not necessarily mean the death of a culture.
-He argues that language death is, ironically, a sign of hitherto isolated peoples migrating and sharing space: "To maintain distinct languages across generations happens only amidst unusually tenacious self-isolation—such as that of the Amish—or brutal segregation".